jilliangmeehan/summer-farah/_includes/work.md

 ["No one is named.
 They are assigned: A Review of Jessica Abughattas’s Strip"](https://medium.com/anomalyblog/no-one-is-named-they-are-assigned-a-review-of-jessica-abughattas-strip-855a6016e12b) at ANOMALY

-"“ , .”: Space and Justice in the Poetry of Solmaz Sharif", [Muslim American Hyphenations: Cultural Production and Hybridity in the Twenty-First Century, Lexington Books](https://rowman.com/ISBN/9781793641298/Muslim-American-Hyphenations-Cultural-Production-and-Hybridity-in-the-Twenty-first-Century)*

-*contact for PDF

 ## Interviews + Profiles
 [“The Unfamiliar as Poetic Landscape”: A Conversation with Ally Ang](https://www.poetrynw.org/interview-the-unfamiliar-as-poetic-landscape-a-conversation-with-ally-ang/) at Poetry Northwest